-The Policy Assistant plays a role in advancing civil rights and social justice policy for the nation and will be exposed to the most broad-based civil rights coalition in the country.
-This position performs several administrative, technical support, and substantive tasks in support of the Policy Department, the Executive Vice President for Policy and Government Affairs, and the Managing Director of Policy.
+The Policy Assistant plays an important role in building the infrastructure to advance civil rights and social justice policy for the nation and will be exposed to the most broad-based civil rights coalition in the country.
+This position performs several administrative, technical support, and some substantive tasks in support of the Executive Vice President (EVP) for Government Affairs, the Managing Director of Government Affairs, and the Government Affairs Department.
+This is an entry-level, non-exempt position eligible for overtime pay.

 Duties and Responsibilities:

-The Policy Assistant will schedule and provide logistical support for internal and external meetings, manage listservs, update contracts, and finalize and send letters.
+Support the Government Affairs Department (20%): The Policy Assistant will schedule and provide logistical support for internal and external meetings, manage listservs, update contracts, and finalize and send letters.
 The Policy Assistant will perform research and aid in the development of materials, including fact sheets, talking points, blog posts, and other documents.
-The Policy Assistant will also compile the organization’s lobby disclosure report as well as hold responsibility for the recruitment and onboarding of legal interns.
+The Policy Assistant will also hold responsibility for the onboarding of legal interns assigned to the department.

 Skills and Qualifications: